 As a proven leader and renowned public education advocate, Dr. King was named Georgia's 2011 Superintendent of the Year by the Georgia School Boards Association (GSBA) and the Georgia School Superintendents Association (GSSA).
 Dr. King was awarded the first Sybil Yastrow Leading for Learning Superintendent's Grant from the Ohio-based Learning Forward Foundation.
 He also was selected to join the Broad Foundation's National Urban Superintendent's Academy, an organization where proven leaders participated in rigorous training forums to strengthen their abilities as overseers of urban school districts.

 He has completed America's Choice Leadership Institute training, and he is a member of the national Horace Mann League and the Century Club 100.
 Century Club 100 is committed to fostering educational leadership through a nationwide idea exchange in coordination with the American Association of School Administrators (AASA) and is made up of two active superintendents from each state.
 In 2013, he was selected to be in the first cohort of superintendents to participate in the two-year AASA National Certification Program.
 Dr. King also was honored with an invitation to the National Center for Education Research and Technology (NCERT), where top-performing superintendents from across the country are brought together with successful business leaders to provide advice and support for improving education.

 Dr. King is a member of numerous professional organizations, including the National Education Association, the Georgia Association of Educational Leaders, the Association for Supervision and Curriculum Development, and Kappa Alpha Psi Fraternity.
 He is a Charter Member of the Stockbridge-Jonesboro Alumni Chapter of Kappa Alpha Psi, Incorporated.

 Dr. King is married to Pearl King.
-They have three sons and a daughter.
+They have three grown sons and a daughter.